coreboot/coreboot/Documentation/tutorial/part2.md

 username for the account will be the username of the account you used to sign-in with. (ex. your Google username).

-## Part 2a: Set up RSA Private/Public Key
+## Step 2a: Set up RSA Private/Public Key

-If you prefer to use an HTTP password instead, skip to Part 2b.
+If you prefer to use an HTTP password instead, skip to Step 2b.

 For the most up-to-date instructions on how to set up SSH keys with Gerrit go to
 <https://gerrit-documentation.storage.googleapis.com/Documentation/2.14.2/user-upload.html#configure_ssh>
 and follow the instructions there.
-Then, skip to Part 3.
+Then, skip to Step 3.

 Additionally, that section of the Web site provides explanation on starting an ssh-agent, which may be particularly helpful for those who anticipate